 Please join us for this festive gathering.

-Please click here to view and download the announcement flyer with more information about this holiday event.
+Please click here to view and download the announcement flyer with more information.

 Please note that membership dues for 2016 are due January 1, 2016.
 Click here for more information.

 Please visit here for the latest Hyde Chapel photos.
 Photo credit belongs to Robert Dott.